 Autassassinophilia

-Autassassinophilia is a very rare clinical paraphilia, named by John Money, in which sexual arousal is tied to the staged or genuine risk of being killed.
-Because it can involve life-threatening danger, it is documented here strictly as a clinical category with serious safety framing.
+Autassassinophilia is a very rare paraphilia, named by sexologist John Money in 1986, in which sexual arousal is tied to the fantasy, staging, or genuine risk of being killed.
+Almost always confined to fantasy, it is documented here strictly as a clinical category with serious safety framing.

 - Prevalence